Educational technology: Government and public

-There is an important need for recent, reliable, and high-quality health information to be made available to the public as well as in summarized form for public health providers.
-Providers have indicated the need for automatic notification of the latest research, a single searchable portal of information, and access to grey literature.
-The Maternal and Child Health (MCH) Library is funded by the U.S. Maternal and Child Health Bureau to screen the latest research and develop automatic notifications to providers through the MCH Alert.
-Another application in public health is the development of mHealth (use of mobile telecommunication and multimedia in global public health).
-MHealth has been used to promote prenatal and newborn services, with positive outcomes.
-In addition, "Health systems have implemented mHealth programs to facilitate emergency medical responses, point-of-care support, health promotion, and data collection."
-In low and middle-income countries, mHealth is most frequently used as one-way text messages or phone reminders to promote treatment adherence and gather data.
+Educational technology is used by governmental bodies to train staff and civil service.
+Government agencies also have an interest in promoting digital technology use, and improving skills amongst the people they serve.

 Benefits

 Effective technology use deploys multiple evidence-based strategies concurrently (e.g. adaptive content, frequent testing, immediate feedback, etc.), as do effective teachers.
 Using computers or other forms of technology can give students practice on core content and skills while the teacher can work with others, conduct assessments, or perform other tasks.
 Through the use of educational technology, education is able to be individualized for each student allowing for better differentiation and allowing students to work for mastery at their own pace.
+In India, the National Level Common Entrance Examination (NLCEE) utilized educational technology to provide free online coaching and scholarship opportunities.
+By leveraging digital platforms during the COVID-19 pandemic, NLCEE ensured students, especially those from underprivileged backgrounds, could access quality education and career guidance remotely.

 Modern educational technology can improve access to education, including full degree programs.
 It enables better integration for non-full-time students, particularly in continuing education, and improved interactions between students and instructors.
 Learning material can be used for long-distance learning and are accessible to a wider audience.
 Course materials are easy to access.
 In 2010, 70.3% of American family households had access to the internet.
 In 2013, according to Canadian Radio-Television and Telecommunications Commission Canada, 79% of homes have access to the internet.
 Students can access and engage with numerous online resources at home.
 Using online resources can help students spend more time on specific aspects of what they may be learning in school but at home.
 Schools like the Massachusetts Institute of Technology (MIT) have made certain course materials free online.
-Although some aspects of a classroom setting are missed by using these resources, they are helpful tools to add additional support to the educational system.
-The necessity to pay for transport to the educational facility is removed.

 Students appreciate the convenience of e-learning, but report greater engagement in face-to-face learning environments.
 Colleges and universities are working towards combating this issue by utilizing WEB 2.0 technologies as well as incorporating more mentorships between students and faculty members.